Pasokification: Austria

 The Social Democratic Party of Austria lost 5.7 percentage points in the 2019 Austrian legislative election, resulting in a share of 21.2%, the party's worst election result since World War II.
+In the same election, the conservative Austrian People's Party gained 6 percentage points, with a share of 37.5%, its best since 2002.

+The 2024 Austrian legislative election saw the far-right FPÖ placing first, winning 28.8% of the vote and achieving its best result in the party's history.
+The governing ÖVP lost 19 seats, while its coalition partner, the Greens, lost 10 seats.
+The centre-left Social Democratic Party (SPÖ) won just 21.1%, marking its worst result ever in the National Council.
+The NEOS improved from 2019, rising from 15 to 18 seats.

 Bulgaria

 The Bulgarian Socialist Party lost 12.2 percentage points and fell from 80 to 43 seats in the April 2021 Bulgarian parliamentary election.
 In the July 2021 Bulgarian parliamentary election the party lost another 1.6 percentage points, returning to parliament with just 36 seats.
 In the November 2021 Bulgarian general election, the BSP lost a further 3.27 percentage points and returned to parliament with 26 seats, their worst result since democratic reforms; however, the party joined the new coalition government.

 Croatia

 The Social Democratic Party of Croatia had in the 2019 European Parliament election (18.7%) their worst EP election result, in the 2020 parliamentary election (24.9%) their worst parliamentary election result since 2003 and in the first round of the 2019–20 presidential election they had their worst result since 2000 but in the end they won the second round.